Galaxy Quenching from Cosmic Web Detachment: Conclusions

 \section{Conclusions}

-The CWD model presented here provides a simple mechanism to stop star formation in galaxies by separating a galaxy from its main star-forming gas supply.
-CWD is to first order purely mechanical/gravitational.
-The nature of the particular CWD event determines the fate of the remaining gas inside the galaxy: major mergers will result in most of the gas being consumed in a starburst, often followed by a change in the galaxy's morphology, while less violent detachments will allow gas reservoirs to be slowly consumed until depleted within a few Gyr \citep{Bauermeister10}.
-Star formation histories of high redshift galaxies support the picture of gas accretion$\to$star formation (web attached), starburst (web detaching) and instantaneous or slow decline (web detached) \citep{Reddy12, Blanton06}. \citet{Schawinski14} found evidence that galaxies spiral galaxies move through the green valley when their external gas supply ends but continue to burn their remaining gas into stars.
-Ellipticals on the other hand require an scenario where both the accreting gas and their reservoirs are consumed in a very short time scale.
+The CWD model presented here provides a fundamental mechanism to stop star formation in galaxies by separating a galaxy from its main star-forming gas supply.
+CWD is to first order a purely mechanical/gravitational starvation process.
+The nature of the particular CWD event determines the fate of the remaining gas inside the galaxy: major mergers will result in most of the gas being consumed in a starburst, often followed by a change in the galaxy's morphology, while less violent CWD events can allow gas reservoirs to be slowly consumed \citep{Bauermeister10}.

 Gas strangulation and quenching are two distinct ways of reducing the SFR.
 Quenching is in principle instantaneous, although in practice it is inefficient.
-Strangulation cuts the gas supply and allow star formation to continue at a decreasing rate.
-Evidence has been found for bimodality in the metallicity stellar mass relation between passive and star-forming galaxies that points to both processes in action for ETGs.
-Strangulation applies to galaxies below $\sim 10^{11}$\msun, These galaxies continue to grow in stellar mass and metallicity for some 4 billion years after the gas supply terminates, which we interpret here as due to web detachment.
+Strangulation cuts the gas supply and allows star formation to continue at a decreasing rate.
+Evidence has been found for bimodality in the metallicity stellar mass relation between passive and star-forming galaxies that points to both processes in action.

-CWD is a strangulation process.
+CWD is an starvation process.
 We have shown that it fits the data on SFR histories, the mass color bimodality and environmental dependence of red galaxy fraction.
 We therefore propose that it is an effective and natural implementation of strangulation.
 Indeed, AGNs are not needed to drive outflows in our approach, even for massive galaxies.
 Web detachment naturally regulates the gas supply at all masses.
 Of course AGNs may well be a consequence both of mass and of gas accretion as well as of mergers, and almost certainly play a role in quenching massive galaxies, above $\sim 10^{11}$ \msun.

+It is important to note that while we do not provide a smoking gun observation for CWD several pieces of evidence point in the same direction, namely that external processes that can induce gas starvation in galaxies are encompassed by one single physical mechanism which we propose to be CWD.
+More detailed N-body simulations and more sophisticated data analysis techniques are required and will be the subject future studies.